How to add an Admin User to a WordPress database

 This article shows you how to add an admin user to the WordPress database using MySQL, which will allow you to regain access.

-Note: Before making any changes to your database, we strongly recommend to make a backup first.
+Note: Before you make any changes to your database, we strongly recommend making a backup first.

 - Step 1 - Open your database in PhpMyAdmin